César Valoyes

-He is known for his agility and speed, since his short stature gave him a smaller center of gravity.
+He is known for his agility and speed; his short stature gave him a smaller center of gravity.

 Club career

-Valoyes made his debut for Independiente Medellín in 2003, winning the 2004 Apertura tournament.
+Valoyes made his debut for Independiente Medellín in 2003.
+On 20 June 2004, Valoyes scored in the final minute of a 3–3 draw against Deportivo Cali to send the club into the 2004 Apertura finals against rivals Atletico Nacional, which Medellin later won for its fourth league title in history.
 In 2008 he transferred to Santa Fe and left after the 2009 Apertura to return to Independiente Medellin, where he won the 2009 Finalizacion.

 In 2012, he moved to Chinese club Wuhan Zall, but his spell at the club lasted less than a year.
 He then had spells at Real Cartagena and Atletico Huila, before making the move to Peru in 2014, joining UT Cajamarca in 2014.
-In 2015, he played for Juan Aurich, before retiring in 2018 at Club Deportivo Los Chankas.
+In 2015, he played for Juan Aurich, and in 2016 with Ayacucho.
+In 2017, he returned to Colombia and played with Patriotas Boyacá, before retiring in 2018 back in Peru at Los Chankas.

+In 2021, he publicly declared that he had retired due to "mental health issues", specifically citing anxiety attacks whenever he played outside of Colombia.

 International career

-Valoyes was part of the Colombia national football team in the 2007 Copa América 2007.
+Valoyes was part of the Colombia national football team in the 2007 Copa América.